by Ron

 Prepare a list of questions which need answers.
 To stay on track and meet your objective, prepare a list of questions before your call.

 When you don’t have an obvious contact point, Purchasing, Investor Relations or the President’s office are all good places to begin.
 (Calling into multiple departments in a company or organization can not only provide the information or person sought but also give a unique overview of how a company’s internal processes work.
-This can be useful information if further calls are required to the same or similar companies.
-As these individuals are usually very busy, having a short, concise statement prepared, such as “Who is responsible for making decisions about…?”
-This makes possible a quick answer.

 Take advantage of the corporate hierarchy.
 When being referred from a higher level person (such as the President or their office) to a lower level person, use the higher person’s name or office to lend credibility and importance to your request.
 For example: “Mr. Smith’s office referred me to you regarding …”